Robert Cox (Canadian politician)

 Robert N. Cox (October 12, 1850 – April 19, 1934) was a merchant and political figure on Prince Edward Island.
 He represented 2nd Kings in the Legislative Assembly of Prince Edward Island from 1908 to 1911 and from 1920 to 1923 as a Liberal.

 He was born in Charlottetown, the son of John Benjamin Cox, a native of Newfoundland.
 In 1885, he married Elizabeth Sutherland.
 He operated a general store in Morell for many years.
 Cox was also involved in lobster packing, fox ranching, potato starch manufacturing and farming.
 He served in the province's Executive Council as a minister without portfolio.
 He was defeated when he ran for reelection in 1912 and 1923.
 Cox died of a stroke at home in Charlottetown at the age of 83.

-His nephew Harry Cox, who worked for a time in his uncle's store, also served in the provincial assembly.